-D. PROHIBITED DISCRIMINATORY HARASSMENT POLICY
+4. PROHIBITED DISCRIMINATORY HARASSMENT POLICY

-The City is committed to providing all of its employees with a workplace free of discriminatory harassment.
-The City maintains a strict policy prohibiting sexual harassment and harassment on the basis of race, color, national origin, religion, sex, physical or mental disability, age, veteran status, sexual orientation, or any other characteristic protected by applicable law.

-This prohibition applies to all employees, vendors, associates, or representatives of the
+- 4.1.
+Policy Statement.
+The City is committed to providing all of its employees with a workplace free of discrimination and harassment.
+The City maintains a strict policy prohibiting sexual harassment and discrimination on the basis of race, color, national origin, religion, gender, sex, physical or mental disability, age, veteran status, sexual orientation, or any other characteristic protected by applicable law.
+This prohibition applies to all employees, vendors, associates, or representatives of the City. - 4.1.1.

-City.

 No employee shall tolerate any conduct prohibited by this policy from anyone while at work or engaged in City business.
-The employee shall report any such prohibited behavior to the appropriate managing official.

-This policy is not intended to protect anyone who makes a false allegation of discriminatory harassment.
+The employee shall report any such prohibited behavior to the appropriate managing official. - 4.1.2.
+This policy is not intended to protect anyone who makes a false allegation of discrimination and harassment.
 The City reserves the right to take appropriate disciplinary action against any employee who makes a false allegation of harassment.